Yuriko Fujii

-Yuriko Fujii is a Japanese boccia player.
+Yuriko Fujii (born 1 December 1972) is a Japanese boccia player.
 She won a silver medal at the 2016 Summer Paralympics in the mixed pairs BC1-2 boccia event and a bronze medal at the 2020 Summer Paralympics in the mixed team BC1-2 boccia event.

 Career

 Fujii and her teammates Takayuki Hirose, Takayuki Kitani, and Hidetaka Sugimura helped secure Japan's first ever silver medal in Boccia at the 2016 Summer Paralympics.
 The following Paralympic Games, Fujii, Hirose, and Takumi Nakamura won a bronze medal in the mixed team BC1-2 boccia event.
 Fujii won another bronze medal the following year at the 2022 Boccia World Championships.